jeffreyzhu604/E-Commerce-Site/README.md

 # E-Commerce-Site

 # Motivation
 I was interested in learning about web application development and stumbled across a course from the University of British Columbia.
 The following course was, CPEN 400A: Building Modern Web Applications.
-I was not enrolled in the actual course, but I completed every lab and assignment as if I was.
+I was not enrolled in the actual course so I do not have access to the solutions.
+However, I completed every lab and assignment as if I was a student of the course and used the provided test cases to check my solution.
 Every assignment, built on top of the previous one and the final outcome was a full-stack e-commerce web application.

 # Technology Stack
 - JavaScript